SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 A wide list of parameters are available.
 Some parameters support multiple comma-separated values.

-### Homepage
+### Homepages (videos, audios, livestreams)

+* `videoHomeSections` (optional, string, multiple): The sections to be displayed on the videos homepage, in the order they must appear.
+* `audioHomeSections` (optional, string, multiple): for each radio channels, the sections to be displayed on their audio homepage in the order they must appear.
-* `radioHomeSections` (optional, string, multiple): The sections to be displayed on the radio homepages, in the order they must appear.
-Available values are:
+* `liveHomeSections` (optional, string, multiple): The sections to be displayed on the live homepage, in the order they must appear.

+Available home section values are:

+* with radio channel uid support:
    * `radioAllShows`: All available shows.
    * `radioLatest`: The latest audios.
    * `radioLatestEpisodes`: The latest episodes.